jiandieshu007/vulkan/README.md

 Renders a complete scene loaded from an [glTF 2.0](https://github.com/KhronosGroup/glTF) file.
 The sample is based on the glTF model loading sample, and adds data structures, functions and shaders required to render a more complex scene using Crytek's Sponza model with per-material pipelines and normal mapping.

+Target
 ### Advanced

 #### [Multi sampling](examples/multisampling/)

-Implements multisample anti-aliasing (MSAA) using a renderpass with multisampled attachments and resolve attachments that get resolved into the visible frame buffer.
+99 Implements multisample anti-aliasing (MSAA) using a renderpass with multisampled attachments and resolve attachments that get resolved into the visible frame buffer.

 #### [High dynamic range](examples/hdr/)